exasol/virtual-schema-common-document-files/README.md

 # Virtual Schema for Files

-This Virtual Schemas allows you to acces to documents, stored in files like any regular Exasol table.
+This Virtual Schemas allows you to access documents stored in files like any regular Exasol table.

 Supported document file formats: